BeansGalaxy/Beans-Backpacks-2/README.md

 <br>

 <h1 align="center"> Changelog </h1>

+### 20.1-0.7-v2 & 20.2-0.12-v2
+- Hovering over an empty and equipped Decorated Pot shows a help tooltip.
+- Added Backpack Action to a new category in the Keybind Menu
+- Insert sounds and logic now work consistently.
+- Iron and Gold backpacks have had their max stacks reduced to 7 and Netherite reduced to 9
+- Removed Elytra functionality when Curios/Trinkets are installed _(Check out [Elytra Slot](https://modrinth.com/mod/elytra-slot/version/6uCj1VmZ))_
+- Fixed crash when clicking a specific slot with curios installed.

 ### 20.1-0.6-v2 & 20.2-0.11-v2
 - Increased # of stacked dropped when dying with a Pot to 108 Stacks.
 (4 Chests)